Skip to main content

 FunctionDescriptionUsage

-gorootWhen in the solus monorepo, change directory to the root directory of the git repository.goroot
+gorootWhen in the Solus packages repository, change directory to the root directory.goroot

 whatusesFind out what packages use a library by reading the abi_used_libs files.whatuses libfoobar.so.1